letizhamiguel-cyber/ECE-2112-PA-1/README.md

 Sample: `rotate_word("python") `

-- using index slicing, `text[1:]` was used indicating to 'slice' the word python starting from the 2nd character to the rest, resulting to "ython".
-Meanwhile `text[0]` was used pertaining to the 1st character of the word python, which gives us the result of "p".
+- using index slicing, `text[1:]` was used, indicating to 'slice' the word python starting from the 2nd character to the rest, resulting in "ython".
+Meanwhile, `text[0]` refers to the 1st character of the word python, yielding "p."

--  The two functions was then concatenated using the plus sign (`+`).
+- The two functions were then concatenated using the plus sign (`+`).
 So, the `return` function was defined as `text[1:] + text[0]`.

-  Example: `rotate_word("python") ` -> "ythonp"
+  Sample result: `rotate_word("python") ` -> "ythonp"

-**This function and method were combined to create a function that moves the first character of the string to the end, keeping all remaining characters in their original order, and were then printed.**
+**These functions and methods were combined to create a function that moves the first character of the string to the end, keeping all remaining characters in their original order, and were then printed.**

     def rotate_word(text):
         return text[1:] + text[0]